Chantelle is an avid hiker and bicycler, exploring forests, hiking paths and bike trails throughout Illinois, Michigan and Wisconsin.

-Born and raised in the Upper Peninsula (Yooperland), it wan't until I was an adult that I truly appreciated the beauty and splendor of the natural world that surrounded me.
-Morel hunting, blueberry and thimbleberry picking, swimming in icy clear blue waters, and snowshoeing in virgin forests without a soul around were simply part of an everyday existence.
-They say you can't go home again but they are wrong.
+Born and raised in the Upper Peninsula (Yooperland), it wasn't until I was an adult that I truly appreciated the beauty and splendor of the natural world that surrounded me.
+Morel hunting, blueberry and thimbleberry picking, swimming in icy clear blue waters, and snowshoeing in virgin forests without a soul around were simply part of my everyday existence.
+They say you can't go home again, but they are wrong.
 Join me on my journey back.

 1. Pictured Rocks National Lakeshore

-With 42 miles of pristine shoreline Pictures Rocks National Lakeshore is a great place to start your journey.
+With 42 miles of pristine shoreline, Pictured Rocks National Lakeshore is a great place to start your journey.
 Guided boat tours are available out of Munising, but do like the natives do and rent a pontoon boat.
 Pack a picnic lunch, pick a direction, and go.

-With 15 miles miles of weathered sandstone cliffs and 12 miles of beach solitude, you will want to devote a day to your journey.
-Drop anchor and sun on the beach, explore cove formations along the shoreline or hike the more than 90 miles of natural trails.
+With 15 miles of weathered sandstone cliffs and 12 miles of beach solitude, you will want to devote a day to your journey.
+Drop anchor and sun on the beach, explore cove formations along the shoreline, or hike the more than 90 miles of natural trails.

-With so may choices it can be hard to know where to start.
-If you want to hike try Miners Falls Trail, an easy hike that ends in a cascading waterfall, or Sand Point Marsh Trail, dotted with interpretive exhibits, old beach ridges and an active beaver colony.
+With so many choices it can be hard to know where to start.
+If you want to hike try Miners Falls Trail, an easy hike that ends in a cascading waterfall, or Sand Point Marsh Trail, dotted with interpretive exhibits, old beach ridges, and an active beaver colony.

 2. Tahquamenon Falls